Eligarf/avoid-notice/README.md

 ## Raise a Shield

-I've added support to automatically apply `Raise a shield` to PCs using `defend` at combat start.
+I've added support to automatically apply `Raise a shield` to PCs using `Defend` at combat start.
 It doesn't really belong with a stealth module, but since I was mucking about with combat start I went ahead and added it because manually doing this every time bugged me.
 Do note that the shield effect won't automatically expire at the beginning of turn 1; the system doesn't seem to process turn-based expiration until round 2, so you will have to manually delete the effect if the `Raise a shield` action isn't taken on turn 1.
 It will automatically expire on turn 2 however.

 ## Autoroll Spell Damage

 I added a game setting to enable autorolling damage on non-attack spells, which only rolls the damage if the message card from the spell cast has a 'Roll Damage' button when it is created.
 This works differently from the autoroll feature of *PF2e Workbench* since it immediately rolls the damage and doesn't wait for a saving throw roll to trigger the automatic damage roll.
 It is off by default to avoid upsetting GMs who want to hide more rolls, but I heartily recommend it.

+## Rage

+Automation can be enabled to have Barbarians with `Quick-Tempered` automatically enter `Rage` at combat start.